 Some applicants will be considered for our summer Internship program.
 The Internship is designed to provide a greater understanding of Outward Bound philosophy and operations, as well as an opportunity to develop technical and group facilitation skills.
-The Internship begins in early May with a 14-day group expedition, facilitated by senior staff trainers.
-Interns then participate in seasonal training along with the rest of our field staff, followed by a week of in-base training specifically focused on the technical and risk management skills needed to support Outward Bound crews in the field.
-Interns are then involved in a variety of course support roles including rock climbing, ropes course, service projects, driving, logistics and general base camp maintenance throughout June and July.
+The Internship begins in mid May with a 9-day group expedition, facilitated by senior staff trainers.
+Interns then participate in seasonal training along with the rest of our field staff.
+Interns are then involved in a variety of course support roles including rock climbing, ropes course, service projects, driving, logistics and general base camp maintenance throughout June, July, and August.
 Additional training and skill development days occur intermittently to support individual development.
 Room and board are provided for the duration of the internship.
-Interns receive a stipend of $400/month for their work in June and July.
+Interns receive a stipend of $400/month for their work.
 Depending upon the level of commitment and performance, internships may lead to a position as an Assistant Instructor or Support Staff.

 Other applicants may be considered to begin working for the school as Support Staff; coordinating and executing the behind-the-scenes logistical needs to support students and staff in the field.
 Come join our vibrant working community at one of our beautiful NC mountain base camps and begin gaining skills toward becoming a field instructor.
 Please send a resume and cover letter to be considered for a Support Staff position.